-- Members are Mr. Chaney, Chair; Mr. Dews, and Dr. Keenum - Met two times in 2015 - · Oversees the administration of the Directors' compensation arrangements and reviews employee compensation
+- Members are Mr. Chaney, Chair; and Dr. Keenum - Met one time in 2016 - Oversees the administration of the Directors' compensation arrangements and reviews employee compensation

 The Company's Compensation Committee reviews and provides input to Southern Company's Chairman, President, and Chief Executive Officer for consideration by the Southern Company Compensation and Management Succession Committee on the performance and compensation of the Company's President and Chief Executive Officer and provides input to the Company's President and Chief Executive Officer regarding the compensation of the Company's other executive officers.
 The Company's Compensation Committee also makes recommendations regarding the fees paid to members of the Company's Board of Directors.